jagi/meteor-astronomy/lib/modules/state-machine/README.md

 State Machine
 =============

-This is the state machine proposal.
+This is the state machine proposal, inspired in the Erlang gen_fsm and Akka FSMand Akka FSM.
 It seems to be an optimal implementation, adding a simple state machine object, and Astro automatically decouple the states and events.